Clameur de haro: Recent uses

 The clameur was raised in Guernsey in December 2016 to block the forcible removal of a derelict Kia Sportage from private land.
 Earlier that same year, a threat to use the haro was issued, in an effort to stop the redevelopment of a garden and war memorial in Guernsey.

 On 14 August 2018 local resident Rosie Henderson attempted to use the clameur to stop the narrowing of the South Esplanade in Saint Peter Port, Guernsey, which she said would be a danger to both pedestrians and motorists.
 The court refused to register her clameur, because she does not own the land in question.

 In 2021, it was used in Jersey as an attempt to prevent an eviction.
 The clameur was ruled as having been raised incorrectly in court on the grounds that the person raising it had lost legal title to the property and it could not be used to block court officials carrying out a court order.

+In 2023, a Jersey woman invoked the clameur to halt a parish worker from trimming trees overhanging a road which ran through her property.
+She contended that the road had been illegally widened and therefore, the trees belonged to her, not the parish.
+When the matter was adjudicated, the Royal Court found that the procedure had been raised incorrectly and fined the litigant £1000.
+Meanwhile, legal costs to the parish were estimated to amount to £70,000.

+In 2023, a Devon man invoked the clameur in Guernsey over the wrongful sale of his family home by a private interest who should have required his consent.